 You still need several tools for installing laminate.
 I wanted to try using a laminate cutter, but you can use a miter saw.
 Other tools included a pull bar, mallet, spacers and tapping block.
 That’s it!
 Not too bad.
 We started with the first row and it went pretty fast after that.

 I had to use a throw pillow for my old knees!
 It’s a little tricky getting the planks to snap together in the beginning, but you get the hang of it.
-Hold the plank at angle, shove it in the groove and press the plank down.
+Hold the plank at an angle, shove it in the groove and press the plank down.
 You can use the tapping block to make the seam snug and move to the next plank.
 Always stagger the seems so that it mimics a real wood floor.
 You’ll need the pull bar when you get to the wall.
 Select Surfaces offers a nice video for instructions here.

 We just cut up shingles for the low spots and stacked where needed.